 This fear of being single and seeing everyone else in a relationship made me feel inadequate.
 I didn’t just want a relationship.
 I desperately needed one to feel good about myself.

-At some point I met a woman that I found more attractive than all the rest, so I stopped talking to the others.
+At some point, I met a woman that I found more attractive than all the rest, so I stopped talking to the others.
 We dated for about a year.
-I felt I was inferior to her beauty and as a result I acted extremely needy.
-Inevitably, this lead to her ending things with me.
+I felt I was inferior to her beauty and as a result, I acted extremely needy.
+Inevitably, this leads to her ending things with me.

 That’s when shit hit the fan.
 I felt a gaping hole inside and was I determined to fill it.
 So I went crazy and started sleeping with tons of women, hired a few mistresses, and was kissing practically any girl that looked my way.